 Personal members - under your membership you will not be able to access the Guide below as it is for ECE Services only.
 However, if you are unqualified or a qualified teacher then we recommend you go to another article which is "Pay scales, wages and salaries"

-ECE Service member reminder: The information supplied here is confidential and is for the benefit of ECE Service members only.
+Service Provider member reminder: The information supplied here is confidential and is for the benefit of Service Providers only.
 Do not share, copy, or discuss with non-members.
 If you breach the rules of membership, you will be devaluing the value of your membership and put your ongoing and future membership at risk.

 Our wages guide can help you stay up to speed with average wage rates around the country and employee benefits that services provide as part of the total remuneration package.